r08b46009/Workflow-for-A-helix-based-Ribosome-Structural-Analysis-Algorithm/README.md

 # Workflow for A-helix-Based Ribosome Structural Analysis

-This repository contains the MATLAB implementation of the workflow of this paper "A-helix Architects the Evolution of the Ribosome." used to compute 3D centers of mass (COM) for rRNA A-helices from PDB structures and to perform the structural distance and curve fitting analyses described in our manuscript.
+This repository contains the MATLAB implementation used in our study of ribosome structural evolution through rRNA A-helices.
+The workflow computes three-dimensional centers of mass (COM) from ribosomal PDB structures, aggregates A-helix coordinates across species, performs distance-based partitioning, and fits structural distribution curves for downstream comparison.

+## Overview

+The pipeline takes ribosomal PDB structures and helix index tables as input and performs the following steps:

+1. compute chain-level COM from ribosomal PDB structures
+2. compute nucleotide-level COM for all residues in each structure
+3. compute helix-level COM from nucleotide coordinate ranges
+4. sort and standardize helix-level output tables
+5. aggregate species-level COM and distance measurements
+6. partition COM distances into radial bins
+7. fit structural distribution curves across species

 **
 The dataset used in this study is available at  [[Dataset]](https://drive.google.com/drive/folders/15ZWkeQTTzB-d7W4T_mcw_NDQwW-FLmlX?usp=sharing).